what is a layoff

 7. Changes in Job Positions

 This is another type of staff redundancy.
-With changing needs of industries and corporations, while many new job positions and titles are emerging with innovative job roles, many already existing ones are becoming obsolete.
+With the changing needs of industries and corporations, while many new job positions and titles are emerging with innovative job roles, many already existing ones are becoming obsolete.
 Another situation when job positions could change is when a company ventures into a new field or changes its current direction of work.
-In such a case, some previous job positions and job roles may no longer be needed or be replaced with altered roles, and as a result, employees serving in such positions maybe laid off, at least temporarily, by the company until they are needed again.
+In such a case, some previous job positions and job roles may no longer be needed or be replaced with altered roles, and as a result, employees serving in such positions may be laid off, at least temporarily, by the company until they are needed again.

-So, while the reasons for a layoff by a company may be numerous and varied, in some situations it may be the most sensible or the only option for further action.
+So, while the reasons for a layoff by a company may be numerous and varied, in some situations, it may be the most sensible or the only option for further action.

 Reasons for Layoffs